 What to do if you’re experiencing IP conflicts

 If you are experiencing any of the aforementioned IP conflicts or network connectivity issues, try the following once you’ve found your IP address.

 - Make sure you’re connected to the Internet.
-You can use a wired connection if necessary.
+If necessary, try a wired connection.

 - If you entered the IP address manually, whether internal IP address or external IP address, ensure it was entered correctly.

-If you’re on a home network, and none of these suggestions fix the problem, try disconnecting from the network and turning off all the devices that are connected to it, such as your router and modem.
-Wait a few minutes, then turn the devices back on.
-At that point follow the process once again at step one above to verify the changes.
+If you’re on a home network, and none of the above suggestions fix the problem, try disconnecting from the network and turning off all other devices connected to it, including the router and modem.
+Wait a few minutes, turn the devices back on, and retry the steps above.

 How do you change an IP address on a Mac?